Chart Color Schemes

 AreaSearch assessment of residential development activity positions North Haven among the top 25% of areas assessed nationwide

 North Haven has seen approximately 98 new homes approved annually over the past five financial years, totalling 493 homes.
 As of FY-26, 53 approvals have been recorded.
-On average, each dwelling constructed between FY-21 and FY-25 accommodates about 1.5 new residents per year.
-This has resulted in stable market conditions with an average construction value of $315,000 per dwelling.
+On average, each dwelling constructed between FY-21 and FY-25 accommodates 1.5 new residents per year.
+The average construction value of new homes is $315,000.

-In the current financial year, North Haven has registered $138.0 million in commercial approvals, indicating high local commercial activity.
+This financial year has seen $138.0 million in commercial approvals, indicating high local commercial activity.
 Compared to Greater Adelaide, North Haven records about three-quarters the building activity per person and ranks among the 82nd percentile nationally for construction activity, which has intensified recently.
-New building activity consists of approximately 82% detached houses and 18% attached dwellings, maintaining the area's suburban identity with a focus on family homes.
+New building activity comprises 82.0% detached houses and 18.0% attached dwellings, maintaining the area's suburban identity with a focus on family homes.

 With around 129 people per dwelling approval, North Haven exhibits characteristics of a low-density area.
-According to the latest AreaSearch quarterly estimate, North Haven is projected to grow by 1,438 residents by 2041.
+According to AreaSearch's latest quarterly estimate, North Haven is projected to grow by 1,435 residents by 2041.
 Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development